-Munish’s recent installations incorporate found material, loss wax bronze sculptures, video work, large scale drawings and paintings.
+Munish’s recent installations incorporate found material, wax bronze sculptures, video work, large scale drawings and paintings.

 Munish Wadhia (b.
 1972, Mombasa, Kenya) is an artist based in Stockholm and London.
 He is a recent graduate with a MA in Fine Art Painting from the Royal College of Art London.
 Munish received his BA in Fine Art Painting at Wimbledon College of Art, University Arts London.
-Munish has exhibited in London and Sweden and is currently exhibiting with a solo exhibition at Gislaveds Konsthall to April 2019, and upcoming Galleri Rostrum Malmo August 2019.
+Munish has exhibited in London and Sweden and is currently exhibiting with a solo exhibition at Gislaveds Konsthall until April 2019, and upcoming at the Galleri Rostrum Malmo in August 2019.